 Bear in mind that the Hiland Parasol Electric Patio Heater is designed to add some extra warmth in a very specific area beneath the parasol canopy, rather than to heat a larger space.
 However, if that's exactly what you need, it's a very effective and affordable outdoor patio heater.

-6. Fire Sense Table Top Patio Heater: Best portable
+6. Fire Sense Table Top Patio Heater: Best tabletop patio heater

 Need a smaller outdoor heater that can sit neatly on your patio table, rather than taking up valuable floor space – or that can accompany you on camping trips or picnics?
 The Fire Sense Table Top Patio Heater ticks both boxes.
 It's one of the most portable patio heaters you can buy.

 A scaled-down version of its freestanding cousin, the Fire Sense Table Top Patio Heater runs off a one-pound propane tank – although it is possible to hook it up to a larger tank if you prefer.
 It uses a lot of fuel, and isn't the most eco-friendly option, but at 10,000 BTU this patio heater also puts out a lot of heat relative to its size.

 7. Thermo Tiki Deluxe Patio Heater: Best design patio heater

 While heat output is clearly important, patio heaters can play an aesthetic as well as functional role in your outdoor space.
 This is where the Thermo Tiki Deluxe Patio Heater excels.
 Although this pyramid patio heater struggles to generate the same level of warmth as the other freestanding patio heaters on this list, the stylish, eye-catching 'dancing flame' feature is sure to attract attention and generates an atmospheric flickering light.